JRMurr/JRMurr.github.io/src/content/blog/tix/vibe-coding-a-type-checkerlsp-for-nix.md

 <video src="/blog/tix/type-error.webm" loop muted playsinline controls style="max-width: 100%; max-height: 500px; display: block; margin: 0 auto;"></video>

-I started working on [Tix](https://github.com/JRMurr/tix) a custom type checker in early 2025.
+[Tix](https://github.com/JRMurr/tix) is a custom type checker/LSP for Nix.
-I didn't really know what to expect but I felt like this should be possible.
-I wanted TypeScript for Nix.
-We can do a lot of inference to help and use type annotations for the really nasty parts.
+I wanted TypeScript for Nix — strong inference where possible, type annotations for the really nasty parts.
-When I started, it was my first time really using LLMs to help with coding.
-At that time I only used chatgpt to help me find papers, ask questions about those papers, and write small functions.
-Most of the code then was done by me.

-I hit a wall and life happened so I put the project down for the rest of the year.
-Now in 2026 I came back to Tix with agentic coding tools and we have done A LOT.
-Now most of the code has been written by claude.

-I split this post up into two main parts, an overview of Tix that will focus on the features of the LSP and type checker and some implementation details.

-The second part is my thoughts/experience of using agentic coding tools since this project was my first real deep dive into them.

-If you have a negative opinion of vibe coding, I totally get it.
-I hope you can still find tix useful.

 <TOCInline asDisclosure />

 # Tix Overview

-Tix is a custom type checker/LSP for nix based on Simple Sub (algebraic subtyping) + Negation types.
+Tix is based on Simple Sub (algebraic subtyping) + Negation types.
-My main goal for Tix was to make the LSP experience of Nix more on par with other modern languages.
+My main goal was to make the LSP experience of Nix more on par with other modern languages.
-To do that I figured the best way was to have a typechecker since it would help track what can be autocompleted and where things are defined.
+A typechecker helps track what can be autocompleted and where things are defined, so that felt like the right foundation.
-With that in mind I wanted a typechecker that has strong inference and uses type annotations on the parts that would be too hard to infer.

-I have used TypeScript for many years now and while it's not perfect it's a very pragmatic language so I wanted to bring that power to nix.

 Here is what Tix can do

 - Give you type errors for bad nix code
 - Auto complete for pkgs in NixPkgs
 - Auto complete + inline docs for Nixos config values
-- Jump to def across files in your project <!-- TODO: make this work better for real -->
+- Jump to def across files in your project
 - Jump to def into Nixpkgs on pkgs + Nixos options